-If you frequently travel abroad, the Propel Amex card may pose some limitations.
+If you frequently travel abroad, though, Wells Fargo Propel may pose some limitations.
 American Express cards are not as widely accepted internationally as Visa or Mastercard credit cards.
-You can use American Express cards at about 22 million merchant locations worldwide.
-But merchants in more than 44 million locations worldwide will accept credit cards on the Visa and Mastercard networks.
-Discover is a close third at just under 43 million locations.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.